How to Cook Eggvocado (Eggs Baked Inside Avocados)

 Do you love avocados?
 Do you love eggs?
 Then you simply must try an eggvocado!

-An eggvocado is an egg cooked soft or firm yolked in a slightly hollowed out avocado half.
-It combines the smooth texture of egg yolk with the creamy texture of warm avocado.
-A light fragrance of avocado flavors the egg white in a subtly, savory earthy way and a touch of salt brings an intensity to all of the combined flavors that I find simply delicious.
+An eggvocado is an egg cooked in a slightly hollowed-out avocado half.
+It combines the smooth texture of egg yolk with the creamy texture of warm avocado, and you can cook the yolks to your preferred firmness.
+A light fragrance of avocado flavors the egg white in a subtly savory, earthy way, and a touch of salt brings an intensity to all of the combined flavors that I find simply delicious.

 - 2 small or medium eggs

 - Salt to taste

 - 1 covered baking dish

 - Preheat the oven to 350˚F. Choose a large, perfectly ripe avocado.
 Choose two small eggs.